mmbman/Katagiri/annotated-fukanzazengi.md

 > Please, honored followers of Zen, long accustomed to groping for the elephant, do not doubt the true dragon.

 - For the (presumably related) story of the blind men touching the elephant, see [“Karma: Taking Care of Karma”](1980-07-04-Karma-Taking-Care-of-Karma) at [45:24](1980-07-04-Karma-Taking-Care-of-Karma#4524), tied to the discussion of *saṃjñā* or “perception.”
-- “True dragon” refers to the story of Seiko (or Shoko), who loved images of dragons.
-But when a real dragon decided to visit him, Seiko was alarmed, and either scared the dragon off or ran away (depending on who’s telling the story).
+- “True dragon” refers to the story of Seiko (or Shoko, Chinese: Yeh Kung-tzu), who loved images of dragons.
+But when a real dragon decided to visit him, Seiko was alarmed, and either scared the dragon off or ran away, depending on who’s telling the story.

 > 精進直指端的之道、尊貴絶學無爲之人。合沓佛佛之菩提、嫡嗣祖祖之三昧。久爲恁麼、須是恁麼、寶藏自開、受用如意。
 > Devote your energies to the way of direct pointing at the real.
 Revere the one who has gone beyond learning and is free from effort.
 Accord with the enlightenment of all the buddhas; succeed to the samadhi of all the ancestors.
 Continue to live in such a way, and you will be such a person.
 The treasure store will open of itself, and you may enjoy it freely.

 - “If you follow this practice, your treasure chest will open of itself and you can use it at will” is discussed in Q&A in [“Shōbōgenzō Bendōwa: Dōgen's Questions & Answers – Talk 4”](1987-03-14-Bendowa-Talk-4) at [1:16:15](1987-03-14-Bendowa-Talk-4#11615).